aneasystone/github-trending/README.md

 ## Go

+* 【2022-11-11】[maciejwalkowiak / yolo](https://github.com/maciejwalkowiak/yolo) - Life's too short for running tests
+* 【2022-11-11】[Azure / azure-dev](https://github.com/Azure/azure-dev) - A developer CLI that accelerates the time it takes for you to get started on Azure.
+The Azure Developer CLI (azd) provides a set of developer-friendly commands that map to key stages in your workflow - code, build, deploy, monitor, repeat.
 * 【2022-11-10】[json-iterator / go](https://github.com/json-iterator/go) - A high-performance 100% compatible drop-in replacement of "encoding/json"
 * 【2022-11-10】[projectdiscovery / httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit that allows running multiple probes using the retryablehttp library.
 * 【2022-11-09】[libp2p / go-libp2p](https://github.com/libp2p/go-libp2p) - libp2p implementation in Go